pchavanne/yadll/docs/user/tutorial.rst

 .. warning::

     * Do not use this method for long term storage or production environment.
-    * Model trained on GPU will not be usable on CPU and vice versa.
+    * Model trained on GPU will not be usable on CPU.

 **Save the network parameters**

 This second method is more robust and can be used for long term storage.
-It consists in saving the parameters (pickling)of the network. but ask you to recreate the network and model.
+It consists in saving the parameters (pickling) of the network.

 Once the model has been trained you can save the parameters